canadalearningcode/llc-intro-to-browser-extensions/README.md

-#Ladies Learning Code slide deck template
+# Ladies Learning Code

-This slide deck includes features such as incremental display of content, interactive CSS demos built into the slides and markdown integration.
-View [slides.html](https://github.com/ladieslearningcode/llc-slidedeck-template/blob/master/slides.html) or http://ladieslearningcode.github.io/llc-slidedeck-template/slides.html for details on usage.
+## Intro to Chrome Extensions

+A full day introductory to Chrome Extensions workshop.

+## Quick Links

+Preview Instructor Notes: <a href="https://ladieslearningcode.github.io/llc-intro-to-chrome-extensions/notes-en.html">ladieslearningcode.github.io/llc-intro-to-chrome-extensions/notes-en.html</a>

+Preview Slides: <a href="https://ladieslearningcode.github.io/llc-intro-to-chrome-extensions/slides-en.html">ladieslearningcode.github.io/llc-intro-to-chrome-extensions/slides-en.html</a>

+## Attributions

+Content created by [William Wolfe-Wylie](http://www.wolfewylie.com) for [Canada Learning Code](http://canadalearningcode.ca).

+Slide presentation created by [Christina Truong](http://christinatruong.com) for [Canada Learning Code](http://canadalearningcode.ca).

+Email questions & comments to <content@canadalearningcode.ca>.

+### Contributing

 This project uses [editorconfig](http://editorconfig.org/) to maintain consistent coding style.
 Make sure your text editor has an editorconfig [plugin](http://editorconfig.org/#download) installed.

 **Atom Users:** The Whitespace plugin (which is installed by default) has `Trim trailing whitespace` option turned on by default.
 Turn this off in the Whitespace plugin settings, otherwise it overwrites the setting in [.editorconfig](.editorconfig).
 This is a known [issue](https://github.com/sindresorhus/atom-editorconfig/issues/3).
-This is not required for workshop attendees, just for those wishing to make updates to the slides.
+This is only required for editing the slides.
+Workshop learners are not required to add this plugin.

-Created with <a href="https://github.com/LeaVerou/csss/sample-slideshow.html">Lea Verou's CSS-based SlideShow System</a> and <a href="http://lab.hakim.se/reveal-js/">reveal.js</a>.
-Syntax highlighting courtesy of http://highlightjs.org.
-Best viewed in Chrome or Firefox.
+Please refer to https://github.com/ladieslearningcode/llc-slidedeck-template for instructions for customization of the slide deck and features.
+If there are any issues or fixes required for this workshop slide presentation, please open an issue or submit a pull request.

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

-Created by [Christina Truong](http://twitter.com/christinatruong) for Ladies Learning Code.
-Email questions & comments to <content@ladieslearningcode.com>.